 Skip to main content

-• Frequency of sex, decreased interest in sex
+• Changes in sexual intimacy or decreased interest in sex

 • Infidelity

-• Ups and downs of love and longevity in marriage
+• Navigating the ups and downs of love and long-term commitment

 • Co-parenting after divorce

-During one of our early sessions, I asked each of them to say what attracted them to one another, in hopes of reminding them of the positive aspects of their connection.
+During an early session, I asked them to share what initially attracted them to one another.
+This exercise helped shift their focus from frustration to appreciation, allowing them to reconnect with the positive aspects of their relationship.

 Manhattan